 How to block access to the Control Panel

-The Control Panel in the Microsoft Windows operating system provides access to many different settings and features for Windows.
+The Control Panel in the Microsoft Windows operating system provides access to Windows settings and features.
 Users can enable, disable, or change settings as they feel necessary.
 However, some computer owners do not want other users to access the Control Panel and change Windows settings.

 To block access to the Control Panel for one or more user accounts on a computer, follow the steps below.